 Scrambled Eggs, Salad, and Fruit

-See bottom of this post for an easy method for making veggie scrambled eggs.
+See the bottom of this post for an easy method for making veggie scrambled eggs.

 Favorite Kids Thermos

 Here are the best kids thermos options—chosen for durability, affordability, and ease of use.
-You can find all of my go-to trusted thermoses for kids to help you find the best one for your family.
+You can find all of my go-to thermoses for kids to help you pick the best one for your family.

 Best Tips for Success